athervvidhate/MiniGit/readme.md

 f.createNewFile();
 ```

+**Note:** this command can be weird to deal with, and the helper methods `Utils.writeObject` and `Utils.writeContents` will handle this creation step for you, so you shouldn't have to use this method yourself in this project.
+It's just here for the purpose of demonstration

 And now if you went through your file manager you would actually see a file called "example.txt".
 We can use the following helper
 method provided in the `Utils` class to write to the file.